wp-plugins/related-posts-by-taxonomy/readme.txt

 == Frequently Asked Questions ==

-For more information on how to use the plugin see this [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).
+For more information about the plugin see the [plugin documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).
+To customize this plugin see the [plugin recipes page](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/recipes/).

 = Can I include or exclude posts or terms with the widget or shortcode = Yes.
-For the widget see [this filter](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/filters/#related_posts_by_taxonomy_widget_args) and for the shortcode see the [shortcode parameters](href="http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#shortcode-attributes).
+For the widget see [this filter](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/filters/#related_posts_by_taxonomy_widget_args) and for the shortcode see the attributes [exclude-terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#exclude-terms), [include_terms](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#include-terms) and [exclude_posts](https://keesiemeijer.wordpress.com/related-posts-by-taxonomy/#exclude-posts).

 = The widget only lets you choose "all taxonomies" or a single taxonomy.
 Can I make it use only the taxonomies I want? =